Typhoon Nina (1975)

-Typhoon Nina, known in the Philippines as Typhoon Bebeng, was a deadly tropical cyclone that triggered the Banqiao Dam collapse in China's Henan Province, China in August 1975.
-It formed on July 30, and gradually intensified as it moved generally to the west.
+Typhoon Nina, known in the Philippines as Super Typhoon Bebeng, was an extremely deadly tropical cyclone that brought catastrophic damage accross the country of China in the summer of 1975.
+It formed on July 30 and gradually intensified as it moved generally to the west.
 On August 2, Nina reached peak intensity, and a day later the typhoon struck Taiwan.
-It weakened before moving ashore southeastern China, and later moved slowly through Central China.
-There, it dropped heavy rainfall, causing several dam failures, including the Banqiao Dam.
-It is the deadliest typhoon in the Pacific, killing 229,000 people.
-The floods killed 26,000 people, 100,000 people died from subsequent famine and diseases, and 230,000 people died from the consequences of the 1975 Banqiao Dam failure.
+It weakened before moving ashore southeastern China.
+While moving slowly through central China, it dropped heavy rainfall and caused several dam failures, including the Banqiao Dam.
+It is one of the deadliest typhoons in the Pacific.
+Flooding from the Banqiao Dam collapse killed 26,000 people, with 100,000 more dying from subsequent famine and diseases.

 Meteorological history

 A well defined trough line extending southeastward into the Philippine Sea spawned a disturbance on July 29.
 After its initial status as a disturbance, Tropical Depression 04W was designated and moved southwestward for 36 hours as the structure of the system began to organize.
 On July 31, the depression slowed and began to rapidly intensify, becoming a tropical storm and was named "Nina".
 It began to turn to the northwest afterward.
 A subtropical ridge prevented Nina from turning further north and it began to track west-northwest just before reaching typhoon intensity.